-Reign Preview - Ontario at Tucson
+REIGN Preview - Ontario at Tucson

 Ontario

-Martin Chromiak has nine points (6G, 3A) in his last 12 games and six points (4G, 2A) vs. Tucson this year.
+Martin Chromiak has five points (3G, 2A) in his last three games and 12 points (8G, 4A) in his last 13.

-Koehn Ziemmer has four points (3G, 1A).
-He picked up an assist Wednesday and his third fighting major.
+Nikita Alexandrov has three points (1G, 2A) in his last three games and five points (1G, 4A) in his last five.

-Andre Lee is tied for sixth in the AHL with 25 goals.
-He has a point in all five games vs. Tucson including three multi-point games.
+Logan Brown has an assist in back-to-back games and eight assists in his last 12 games.

 Tucson